AxisCommunications/acap3-examples/vdostream/README.md

 # An vdo stream based ACAP3 application on an edge device
 This readme file explains how to build an ACAP3 that uses the vdostream API.
-The application is built by using the containerized Axis API and toolchain images.
+The application is built by using the containerized Axis API and tool-chain images.

 Together with this README file you should be able to find a directory called app, that directory contains the "vdoencodeclient" application source code which can easily be compiled and run with the help of the tools and step by step below.